St. Clair County International Airport

 St. Clair County International Airport (IATA: PHN, ICAO: KPHN, FAA LID: PHN) is a public airport owned by the government of St. Clair County, Michigan, United States.
 It is located in Kimball Township, five miles (8 km) southwest of the central business district (CBD) of Port Huron.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a regional reliever airport facility.

 History

 The airport has been in service since the 1940s.
 It originally serve military aircraft and has since moved largely to serving private and business aircraft.

 In 2016, the airport closed for a time during nighttime due to power outages.

-Facilities & Aircraft
+Facilities and aircraft

 St. Clair County International Airport covers 1135 acre and has two runways: